augustoroman/sandwich/README.md

 **Q: Doesn't the http.Request.Context in go 1.7 solve this?**

-Have a request-scoped context allows you to pass values bewteen middleware handlers, it's true.
+Have a request-scoped context allows you to pass values between middleware handlers, it's true.
 However, there's no guarantee that the values are available, so you get the same run-time bugs that you might get with a naive dependency-injection framework.
 In addition, you have to do type-assertions to get your values, so there's another possible source of bugs.
 One of the goals of sandwich is to avoid these two types of bugs.

 **Q: I like my hand-coded handlers, they are super fast!**

 Guess what?!
-Because of the structure that sandwich imposes on constructing middleware chains, it can automatically generate a pure Go middleware function (with no reflection or depedency injection) to replace the sandwich calls!
-So for those ultra time-sensitive functions, you can replace them with fast auto-generated code and still reap the benefits of using sandwich!
+Because of the structure that sandwich imposes on constructing middleware chains, it can generate a pure Go middleware function (with no reflection or depedency injection) to replace the sandwich calls!
+So for those ultra time-sensitive functions, you can replace them with fast, generated code and still reap the benefits of using sandwich!

 **Q: I don't know, it's still scary and terrible!**